-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an New Hampshire Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a New Hampshire Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in New Hampshire.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|